chvck/ingredients-parser/README.md

 as `modelfilepath` and the type of parser, in this case `crfppParser` as `parsertype`. e.g. `parser.NewParser([]byte({"parsertype": "crfppParser", "modelfilepath": "/path/to/model"}))`.

+The config passed to the crfpp parser also accepts `unit`, `quantity` and `name` fields.
+The values of these correspond to the features in the crfpp output.
+If these aren't present in the config then they will default to the following values:

+`unit`: `unit`

+`quantity`: `qty`

+`name`: `name`

+Any feature with that name outside of these three will stored in the Ingredient as a `note`.

 Functionality to assist in creating a model file coming soon.

 Credits